- Made of: A mixture of silver, tin, zinc, copper and mercury. Mercury is nearly 50% of the mixture.

 - Some people may be allergic to mercury or be concerned about its effects.
-Research shows that the amount of mercury exposure from fillings is similar to what people get from other sources in the environment.
+Research shows that the amount of mercury exposure from a tooth filling is similar to what people get from other sources in the environment.

-- Your fillings or inlay will match the color of your teeth.
+- Your tooth filling or inlay will match the colour of your teeth.

 - A filling can be completed in one dental visit.
 An inlay may require two visits.

 - Composite fillings can bond directly to the tooth.
 This makes the tooth stronger than it would be with an amalgam filling.

 - Less drilling is involved than with amalgam fillings.
 That's because your dentist does not have to shape the space as much to hold the filling securely.
 The bonding process holds the composite resin in the tooth.

 - Indirect composite fillings and inlays are heat-cured.
 This step increases their strength.

 - Composite resin can be used in combination with other materials, such as glass ionomer, to provide the benefits of both materials.

 - Composite resins cost more than amalgam fillings.